 A regression analysis revealed that there is a significant correlation between L0, which represents the ratio of half black and fully black colonies at time zero, and Cb/Cv.
-The p-value representing thisthisi data is 0.055.
+The p-value representing these data is 0.055.
 This significant association is supported by a relatively high R-squared value of 0.43.
-A smaller Cb/Cvis associated with a larger L0.
-A ratio less than 1.0 suggests that a drop in viability follows the middle concentration of black colonies whereas those strains with ratios greater the 1.0 tend to lose their viability before genomic instability is significantFigure .
+A smaller Cb/Cv is associated with a larger L0.
+A value less than 1.0 suggests that a drop in viability follows the middle concentration of black colonies whereas those strains with ratios greater the 1.0 tend to lose their viability before genomic instability is significant (Figure 108).

 Discussion

 In this study, we report that the biological survival curve and the hydrogen peroxide dose-response curve exhibit contrasting switching patterns.
 These results suggest that there is opposite timing of genomic instability with regards to viability.
-The LOH assay allowed us to quantify age-dependent changes in response to hydrogen peroxide dosage in previously used strains Table 1.
+Results from the H2O2 dose-response curve are consistent with the biological survival curve in that cells with a higher tolerance ROS have longer chronological life spans (Qin et al. 2008).
+Daughter cells seem to havewith a lower mitotic asymmetry andto mother cells seem to have a longer chronological life span compared to mother cellslifespan.
+The LOH assay allowed us to quantify age-dependent changes in response to hydrogen peroxide dosage in previously used strains (Table 1).

+Comparison between aging and apoptotic transcriptome (Laun et al. 2005)

+CLS screen of 550 mutants (Burtner et al. 2011)

+Catalase activity in the star strains by catalase dose-depedent inhibitors (AZT?)

+Gourlay and Aysough Nature review 2005 on actin, ROS, apoptosis and ageing.

+(Breitenbach et al. 2005; Gourlay et al. 2004)

+Cite Wei and Longo 2012 chapter review ??

+Future direction study the effect of DR or rapamycin on H2O2-LOH patter.
+DR also increases respiration and boosts mitochondrial functions, decreases proton leakage and ROS production in the mitochondria (Lin et al. 2002; Barros et al. 2004; Pamplona et al. 2004; Sanz et al. 2006), and attenuates the accumulation of oxidative damage Reverter-Branchat et al. 2004.

+CR in the CLS paradigm was found to increase cell’s resistance to heat and oxidative stresses, prevent protein oxidative damage, reduce the level of iron and of lipid peroxidation, through high levels of catalase (Ctt1) and superoxide dismutase enzymes (Sod1, Sod2) (Reverter-Branchat et al. 2004).
+Hence, further study on CTT1, SOD1, SOD2, isc1 mutants may be informative.

+Compromised cellular responses to DNA damage accelerate chronological aging by incurring cell wall fragility in Saccharomyces cerevisiae, Shanshan Yu • Xian-en Zhang • Guanjun Chen • Weifeng Liu.
+This paper seems to argues for a connection from DNA damage to CLS.

 Assessment of Materials and Methods

 Early results revealed that cells in their stationary phase were more resistant to oxidative stress.
-Strains were treated in their log phase, a period of exponential growth, so that differences in responsiveness to hydrogen peroxide would be more apparent.
+Strains were treated in their log phase so that differences in responsiveness to hydrogen peroxide would be more apparent.
 It would be more challenging to compare robustness or tolerance to hydrogen peroxide if all strains were resistance to oxidative stress.

-After culturiculturiculturing the samples were sonicated in order to ensure uniform segregation of the cells.
-Cells were re-sonicated following H2O2 treatment due to the likelihood that cellscellsstuck together during the final incubation period.
+After growth the samples were sonicated to break clumps of cells and ensure uniform segregation of the cells.
+Cells were re-sonicated following H2O2 treatment because the cells might clump together during the final incubation period.
 Without re-sonification, there would have been a higher number of half-black colonies on plates compared to fully black colonies, as shown by a previous protocol.

 Assessment of Results